General Questions (10)

 Remaining committed to the original visuals.
 Our intent throughout the project is to remain true to the original visuals and artistic intent.
 The best kind of feedback we receive is when people say that the game looks like what they *imagined* it to look like when they first played it 10 years ago.
 While we are not perfect, we continually refer back to the original texture assets to ensure we do not deviate in a significant manner.

 Improving lighting, visual effects, collision inaccuracies and prerendered cutscenes.
 Thanks to Son of Persia and the tools he developed, we’ve been able to edit all this kind of stuff and raise this project to a new level of perfectionism.
 Also, Separate Ways prerendered videos and the very few videos in the main campaign have been remastered using all kind of methods: from automate AI upscaling to complete re-creation.

 The HD project is compatible with the Steam PC port of Resident Evil 4.

 Resident Evil 4 HD project (ver.
 1.0) release date is 2.2.2022

 The most likely scene is future patches that fix small details (based on people’s feedback) will be released.

 Of course!
 The point of this project is for everyone to enjoy as good-looking a version of the game as possible (while still holding true to the original artistic intent and direction of the creators of the game).

-Essentially to support this ongoing work and to offset the costs of the hardware / software / texture library subscriptions purchased for this project.
+Essentially to support this ongoing work and to offset the costs of the hardware / software / hosting / texture library subscriptions purchased for this project.